cerebral/cerebral/docs/docs/docs/tutorial/render_state.md

 **Load up chapter 02** - [Preview](02)

-Now lets get that state displayed in our application.
+Now let's get that state displayed in our application.
-First of all we need to tell our component (App) to **connect** to the state.
+First of all, we need to tell our component (App) to **connect** to the state.

 So please change the *src/components/App/index.js* to: